MarSonyTM/42ViennaComonCore/ft_irc/README.md

    - NAMES command showing channel members and operators
    - KICK command with proper operator permission checks
    - TOPIC command for viewing and setting channel topics
+   - INVITE command for inviting users to channels

 ### 🚧 In Progress